 What Does “Replacing a Metal Halide” Actually Mean?

 Of course, there is the obvious, a full replacement of your current light.
 But there’s also an alternative option to consider: Retrofitting.
-While a true replacement consists of upgrading both the light source and the fixture, a retrofit kit allows you to just replace the light source.
+While a true replacement consists of upgrading both the light source and the fixture, a retrofit kit allows you to just replace the light source without having to buy an entirely new housing.
 Retrofitting works best in facilities with well-maintained fixtures that are in good condition.
-If the fixture shell is outdated or damaged, replacement is the most viable option.
+Retrofitting is also popular in instances where the fixtures are just as much of an aesthetic addition to the setting as a functional one.
+If the fixture shell is outdated or damaged, retrofitting is not a good fit and a total replacement is the most viable option.

 Are the LEDs in a retrofit kit as good as a LED fixture?

 Absolutely.
 Despite what you may have heard, there is no reason that a retrofit conversion kit wouldn’t perform as well or last as long as a new LED fixture.
 As we mentioned, retrofits don’t always make sense.
 But, if you’re fixtures are well taken care of or extremely important to the branding/visuals of your facility, a retrofit will get the job done just as well as a brand new LED fixture.
 To further back this up, all of our retrofit kits have a 10-year warranty.

 It’s also important to keep in mind that retrofitting is usually cheaper.
 This is because it’s easier to work with materials that are already in place.
 So, if you can retrofit, we recommend that over brand new LED fixtures.

 So, What Does it Take to Replace a 1,000 Watt Metal Halide?